 Mark still has the same passion he had when starting his coaching career, and his motto, “Tennis, The Game for Life” encapsulates his philosophy for coaching.
 Mark can often be found on the court with his highly engaging, energetic and vibrant coaching style.

 Robert began playing Tennis at 8 years old after 18 months off sports due to a hip disease (Perthes Disease).
 He fell in love with the game very quickly as he met new friends & enjoyed the 1 on 1 competitiveness Tennis brings.
 After having some success in local and interstate events Robert was invited to the ACT State Squads for 2 years.

 Robert was coached and mentored by Mike Ahearn and Mark Walton.

 Mike now lives on the Gold Coast and runs his own Tennis Coaching programs at Sanctuary Cove Golf & Country Club while Mark is still Manager and Head Coach of CSoT.

-Robert is a Tennis Australia Qualified Member as well as a ANZ Tennis Hotshots deliverer & Cardio Tennis Coach.
+Robert is a Tennis Australia Qualified Member, ANZ Tennis Hotshots deliverer & Fitbit Cardio Tennis Coach.

 Robert has been nominated for the prestigious Tennis ACT Club Coach of the year multiple times.